MissouriMRDT/RPi-Camera/README.md

 7. Set a static IP:

    - `$ sudo nano /etc/network/interfaces`
-   - Copy the contents of interfaces to the end.
+   - Copy the contents of interfaces to the end (changing the IP as needed).
    - Save and close.

 7. Check to make sure it works: